lake-wg/authz/draft-selander-lake-authz.md

 W receives and parses the voucher request received over the secure connection with V. The voucher request essentially contains EDHOC message_1 as sent by U to V. W SHALL NOT process message_1 as if it was an EDHOC message intended for W.

-W extracts from the field containing message_1:
+W extracts from message_1:

 * SS - the selected cipher suite, which is the (last) integer of SUITES_I.
 * G_X - the ephemeral public key of U
-* EAD_1 - which contains ENC_ID.
+* ENC_ID - the encrypted ID_U, contained in the Voucher_Info field of the EAD item with ead_label = TBD1 (with minus sign indicating criticality)

 W verifies and decrypts ENC_ID using the relevant algorithms of the selected cipher suite SS (see {{reuse}}), and obtains ID_U.